Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 Early on, a gathered neckline produced a simple ruffle at the neck.
 Later, a separate piece of detachable ruffle could be tied around the neck.
 The ruff became more elaborate and eventually took on the gargantuan proportions that framed the face.

-Common women and country women often wore a chin cloth to protect their faces and skn from the sun and wind.
+Common women and country women often wore a chin cloth to protect their faces and skin from the sun and wind.
 They also wore a kerchief over their shoulders.

 Elizabethan Skirts and the Farthingale

 The Farthingale was the hoop skirt of Renaissance costume.
-Beginning as a padded roll to extend the width of the the top of the skirt, it evolved into a hoop skirt - circular strips of whale bone (baleen), wood, or steel were inserted horizontally into the fabric of an under skirt.
+Beginning as a padded roll to extend the width of the top of the skirt, it evolved into a hoop skirt—circular strips of whale bone (baleen), wood, or steel were inserted horizontally into the fabric of an underskirt.

-The wheel farthingale produced the exaggerated, huge skirt pictured at the right.
+The wheel farthingale produced the exaggerated, huge skirt pictured below.

 Skirts often featured hems or borders that could be easily replaced if worn out or soiled.